We are delighted to welcome you to Beechtree’s website.

 FEEE funding for children aged 3-5 is available.

-Please browse our website for more information and if you have any questions or would like to be join us in the Kindergarten or Parent & Child groups, please don’t hesitate to contact us.
+Please browse our website for more information and if you have any questions or would like your child to attend our Kindergarten or Parent & Child groups, please don’t hesitate to contact us.

 As a non profit organisation, we rely on Fundraising.
-There are several ways you could help us raise funds for Beechtree.
-Every little bit is very much appreciated!
-If you would like more information, please visit our Fundraising page by clicking here.
+There are several ways you could help us raise funds for Beechtree and every little bit is very much appreciated.

 Aspirations and Outcomes